 If you have a comfortable relationship between you and your neighbours, friends, or relatives, you can ask any of them to frequently pass by and check on the status of your home.
 They can be the first line of assistance in case of anything unusual.
 Concerning this, always be readily available to return the favour while they are away.

-Unkempt lawns, filled to the brim mail boxes, and unlit nights are just examples of ideal broadcasting of absence.
-According to various statistics, a majority of burglary are conducted by burglars nearby.
+Unkempt lawns, filled to the brim mailboxes, and unlit nights are just examples of ideal broadcasting of absence.
+According to various statistics, a majority of burglaries are conducted by burglars nearby.
 Publicising your absenteeism is therefore likely to attract thieves to your premises.

 Some of the measures you can take to fake the absence of people at home include; hiring someone to mow your lawns or a company to shovel ice if its winter.
 Installing timers to switch your lights and if possible other devices such as electronics to stimulate a human presence.
 Attending to your mailbox or stopping mail delivery for some time, and much more.

 According to a report published by alarms.org, homes without any security systems installed are 300% more likely to be broken into.
 Of cause, it doesn’t make sense to install various surveillance systems to cover the vacation period alone.
-Home security is an essential investment regardless of times or seasons.
+Home security is an essential investment regardless of time or season.

 If you have various security gadgets such as motion detectors, alarms, and CCTV cameras installed within your premises, ensure they are functional before you leave.
 Additionally, alert your security company to be extra responsive to signals from any of the devices.
 This can be coupled up with warning signs such as ‘AREA UNDER 24 HOURS SURVEILLANCE’ to scare away potential thieves.

-Finally, storing valuables such as motorbikes, farm equipment, or any other signs of expensive items such as boxes on the space at the front of your house can attract burglars either in your absence or presence.
+Finally, storing valuables such as motorbikes, farm equipment, or any other signs of expensive items such as boxes in the space at the front of your house can attract burglars either in your absence or presence.
 Keep them out of sight.
-5